mjbright/logging-EFK/README.md

 The manifests have been just slightly modified, tested on 1 master + 3 worker cluster setup using vagrant/ansible

 The manifests:

+- namespace.yaml: Defines the namespace 'kube-logging' to be used

 - fluentd_daemonset.yaml: Defines for the Fluentd logging agent
   - a ServiceAccount, ClusterRole, ClusterRoleBinding
   - a DaemonSet

 - elasticsearch_statefulset.yaml: Defines for the ElasticSearch engine:
   - a headless ClusterIP service
   - a StatefulSet controller

 - kibana_deployment.yaml: Defines for the Kibana dashboard to ElasticSearch
   - a NodePort Service
   - a Deployment

 - pvs_hostpath.yaml: Defines 3 Persistent Volumes to be used by ElasticSearch